nczempin/ll/index.md

 For difficult sounds that you do not seem to get, move on for now if you don't get them after three to five minutes.

+Pay close attention to intonation (melody), emphasis and rhythm of each sentence.

 #### Produce

 ##### Completion Production Drill

 ### Practice with the Recording

+Objective is to get the text down pat and to develop confidence in your ability to say it.

+You will have learned the text when you can easily say it without stumbling (at normal speed).

+It will probably be necessary to work through the drills 3-4 times or more.

+Keep the meaning in mind.

+#### Sentence Production Drill
+Produce the sentence before the recording.

+Repeat until each phrase no hesitation.

+#### Simultaneous Production Drill

+#### Entire Speech Without Reinforcement or Help

+#### Wrap up

+Confidence and fluency are relative

 # Tuesday
 # Wednesday